worldassociation/world-association/README.md

 ## Code of Conduct

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
-See our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for more details.
+See our [code of conduct](CODE_OF_CONDUCT.md) for more details.